21 Top Yokohama Attractions You Must Visit in 2026

 19. Explore at Your Own Pace with a Half-Day Tour

-If you prefer flexibility, half-day tours let you see Yokohama's top sights without a rigid schedule.
+If you prefer flexibility, half-day tours let you cover the headline sights without a rigid schedule.
 Most half-day itineraries include Chinatown, the Red Brick Warehouse, and one museum or garden, with a knowledgeable guide offering commentary along the way.
-Prices typically start at 8,000 yen per person for a group tour or 20,000 yen for a private guide.
-This format works well for first-time visitors who want orientation before exploring independently.
+Prices typically start at 8,000 yen per person for a group tour, 20,000 yen for a private guide.
+The format works well for first-time visitors who want orientation before exploring independently in the afternoon.
+See our Yokohama itinerary 2026 for a free DIY alternative.

 20. Visit Yamashita Park for a Waterfront Stroll

-Yamashita Park stretches 700 meters along the waterfront and is the first seaside park ever built in Japan, opened in 1930 on reclaimed land from the Great Kanto Earthquake.
-The park connects many of Yokohama's top attractions — the Hikawa Maru is moored at its north end, the Marine Tower rises at its south, and Chinatown sits just one block inland.
-Rose beds bloom from May through June, and the "Red Shoes" statue near the central fountain is one of the city's most photographed monuments.
-Admission is free and the park is open 24 hours.
+Yamashita Park stretches 700 meters along the waterfront and is the first seaside park ever built in Japan, opened in 1930 on land reclaimed from rubble after the Great Kanto Earthquake.
+The park connects many of Yokohama's top attractions — the Hikawa Maru is moored at its north end, the Marine Tower rises at its south, and Chinatown sits one block inland.
+Rose beds bloom from May through June, and the bronze "Red Shoes" statue near the central fountain is one of the city's most photographed monuments.
+Admission free, open 24 hours, no closures.

-Yamashita Park is an ideal starting point for a walking tour of the waterfront district.
-From here you can easily reach the key Yokohama landmarks and enjoy scenic Yokohama experiences on foot.
+Yamashita Park is the natural starting point for a walking tour of the waterfront.
+From here you can reach the Marine Tower, Hikawa Maru, Chinatown, and Osanbashi Pier without taking another train.

 Yokohama's compact waterfront layout means you can reach most attractions on foot or with short train rides.
 The Minatomirai Line connects Yokohama Station to Minato Mirai, Bashamichi, and Motomachi-Chukagai stations in under 10 minutes, covering the core sightseeing zone.
-The JR Keihin-Tohoku and Negishi Lines link Yokohama Station to Sakuragicho, Kannai, and Ishikawacho — all useful stops for Chinatown and the Noh Theater.
-For a scenic option, the Akaikutsu sightseeing loop bus runs from Sakuragicho through Minato Mirai, Red Brick Warehouse, Chinatown, and Yamashita Park for a flat 220 yen per ride (or free with a Yokohama one-day pass at 500 yen).
+The JR Keihin-Tohoku and Negishi Lines link Yokohama Station to Sakuragicho, Kannai, and Ishikawacho — useful stops for Chinatown and the Noh Theater.
+For a scenic option, the Akaikutsu sightseeing loop bus runs from Sakuragicho through Minato Mirai, Red Brick Warehouse, Chinatown, and Yamashita Park for a flat 220 yen per ride, or free with a Yokohama one-day pass at 500 yen.

 Frequently Asked Questions About Yokohama Attractions